AlbrechtL/welle.io/README.md

 Use `-C 1 -w` to enable webserver, decode programmes one by one in a carousel.
 Use `-C N -w` to enable webserver, decode programmes N by N in a carousel.
 This is useful if your machine cannot decode all programmes simultaneously, but you still want to get an overview of the ensemble.
-Without the `-P` option, welle-cli will switch every 10 seconds.
+By default welle-cli will switch every 10 seconds.
-With the `-P` option, welle-cli will switch once DLS and a slide were decoded, staying at most 80 seconds on a given programme.
+With the `-P` option, welle-cli will switch once DLS and a slide were decoded, staying at most for 80 seconds on a given programme.

     welle-cli -c channel -C 1 -w port welle-cli -c channel -PC 1 -w port

+Example: `welle-cli -c 12A -C 1 -w 7979` enables the webserver on channel 12A, please then go to http://localhost:7979/ where you can observe all necessary details for every service ID in the ensemble, see the slideshows, stream the audio (by clicking on the Play-Button), check spectrum, constellation, TII information and CIR peak diagramme.

 Backend options
 ---